apache/cassandra/doc/source/cql/ddl.rst

 .. warning:: Since Cassandra 3.0, compact tables have the exact same layout internally than non compact ones (for the same schema obviously), and declaring a table compact **only** creates artificial limitations on the table definition and usage that are necessary to ensure backward compatibility with the deprecated Thrift API.
-And as ``COMPACT STORAGE`` cannot, as of Cassandra |3.8|, be removed, it is strongly discouraged to create new table with the ``COMPACT STORAGE`` option.
+And as ``COMPACT STORAGE`` cannot, as of Cassandra |version|, be removed, it is strongly discouraged to create new table with the ``COMPACT STORAGE`` option.

 A *compact* table is one defined with the ``COMPACT STORAGE`` option.
 This option is mainly targeted towards backward